sanjanalachu008-a11y/Intelligent-Tourist-System/README.md

 Git & GitHub :Version control and hosting

+# Responsive Design

-# The interface is designed to work across:
+The interface is designed to work across:

 💻 Desktop